franzuandrez/franzuandrez/README.md

 I'm a passionate  software developer from [Guatemala](https://www.google.com/maps/place/Guatemala/@15.64,-91z/)

-I consider myself   curious  and a continuous learner, so on my spare time I like try and learning new things mostly tech stuff.
+I consider myself   curious  and a continuous learner, I always try to improve things, so on my spare time I like try and learning new things mostly tech stuff.